Family Guide for Summer

 On-Mountain Activities

 A single gondola ride takes you and your whole family to the epicenter of mountain fun at Snowmass.
-Centered on the Lost Forest — where you'll find the Breathtaker Alpine Coast, a challenge ropes course, a climbing wall, trout pond and one of the longest zipline courses in the country — Snowmass also includes hiking trails, a disc golf course, nature programs and an abundance of cuisine choices at Elk Camp Restaurant.
+Centered on the Lost Forest — where you'll find the Breathtaker Alpine Coaster, a challenge ropes course, a climbing wall, and a trout pond — Snowmass also includes hiking trails, a disc golf course, nature programs, and an abundance of cuisine choices at Elk Camp Restaurant.
+Ways to Save: The new Family Lost Forest Base Package covers lift access, the Alpine Coaster, and the Climbing Wall for up to 2 adults and 4 kids

 Paintball